Sehbazz-Virk/yahooFinanceScraper/README.md

-quick script that currently only pulls trailing P/E ratio from well formatted inputs where the expected url exists on yahoo finance.
+Quick script that currently only pulls trailing P/E ratio from well formatted inputs where the expected url exists on yahoo finance.
 Not robust or complete!

 HOW TO USE: